MicrosoftDocs/VBA-Docs/api/Outlook.NavigationModules.GetNavigationModule.md

 # NavigationModules.GetNavigationModule Method (Outlook)

-Retrieves a  **[NavigationModule](Outlook.NavigationModule.md)** object with the specified navigation module type from the Navigation Pane.
+Retrieves a  **[NavigationModule](Outlook.NavigationModule.md)** object with the specified navigation module type from the navigation pane.

 ## Syntax